-- a) Prior approval for the proposed design and siting of a storage facility shall be obtained from the Board before it is put into use; - b) In selecting a location for a storage facility, the licensee shall take into account the presence of any hazard including risks due to fire and flood.
-Radioactive sources should be separated from other hazardous substances such as combustible, corrosive and explosive materials;
+- Prior approval for the proposed design, siting of a storage facility shall be obtained from the Board before it is put into use; - In selecting a location for a storage facility, the licensee shall take into account the presence of any hazard including risks due to fire and flood.
+Radioactive sources should be separated from other hazardous substances such as combustible, corrosive and explosive materials; - c) The storage facility should be at a place that will avoid the need to transport a package containing a sealed source, over great distances; - d) The storage facility should: - i.
+Resistant to fire, to minimize the potential for loss of shielding and containment in the event of a fire in the vicinity; - Located at a remote distance from any corrosion and explosion hazards;

-- c) The storage facility should be at a place that will avoid the need to transport a package containing a sealed source, over great distances; - d) The storage facility should: - i.
-Resistant to fire, to minimize the potential for loss of shielding and containment in the event of a fire in the vicinity; - Located at a remote distance from any corrosion and explosion hazards; - iii.
+- iii.
 Made of materials that provide sufficient shielding to reduce dose rates outside the room or store to below the relevant levels specified by the regular body. - e) A storage pit can be constructed to provide storage either at the company's premises or remote locations where the requirement may be temporary.
-An example of the storage pit is shown in Figure 2, the pit should be prepared before the sealed source is brought to the site [Section 17, Act 304]. - f) The dose rate at the fence should be less than 2.5 μSv/h and the dose rate in areas accessible to members of public shall not exceed 1 mSv/y [Regulation 9, P.U.
+An example of the storage pit is shown in Figure 2, the pit should be prepared before the sealed source is brought to the site [Section 17, Act 304]. - f) The dose rate at any point outside the storage facility should not cause an exposure exceeding 1 mSv/y for members of the public [Regulation 9, P.U.
 (A) 46]. - g) Embossed type warning signs and notices shall be clearly posted [Subregulation 17 (6), P.U.
 (A) 46] on the lid of the storage pit and on the four walls of the fence as shown in Figure 2.